patrickjquinn/P-Brain.ai-RasPi/README.md

 ## Install

-On Raspberry Pi (Or other Debian/Ubuntu machines) run `sudo apt-get install sox libsox-fmt-all`
+On Raspberry Pi (Or other Debian/Ubuntu machines) run `sudo apt-get install sox libsox-fmt-all festival festvox-kallpc16k`

 Or on macOS run `brew install sox`